rhysjo/rhysjo/README.md

 🌐 [LinkedIn](https://www.linkedin.com/in/rhysoshea97/)

-I'm using Github to store learning material (online courses and challenges) at the moment but will be building a portfolio as time goes on.
+I'm using Github to store learning material (online courses and challenges) at the moment but will be building a portfolio as I develop my skills.